MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-authentication-methods.md

     #### [TypeScript](#tab/typescript)

-    - Certificate loaded in memory, such as a from a file:
+    - Certificate loaded in memory, such as from a file:

         ```typescript
         const certificate: string = await fs.promises.readFile(<privateKeyPemFilePath>, "utf8");